Laparoscopic Sleeve Gastrectomy Surgery

 procedure as a longer term repercussion.

-- Since the remnant stomach is very small, it is not known how much
+- Since the remnant stomach is very small, it likely does not work

-- In the long term, you may be in higher risk for a herniated
+- In the long term, the risk for a herniated

-stomach or distention of the esophagus.
+stomach or distention of the esophagus is substantial.
 Some patients have

-- Complications can occur with the stapling, such as leaks or
+- Complications can occur with the sleeve, such as leaks or

 bleeding.